SMAPPNYU/pysmap/README.md

 collection.get_tweets_containing('cats')
 ```

-*returns* a collections which will filter out any tweets that do no have the specified term
+*returns* a collection which will filter out any tweets that do no have the specified term

 # count_tweet_terms